 You could also create a course teaching people how to pursue their hobbies and interests more efficiently.
 For example, you could teach people how to save money on their hobby expenses or find more time to pursue their hobbies.

-Selling an online course is a great way to make money in 2023.
+Selling an online course is a great way to make money.
 There are many different options to choose from while creating an online course business, so consider what would work best for you.

 If you’re not sure where to start, check out some of the ideas in this article.